 Spiritual signs started coming in more frequently.
 A few years ago, Amy met a new friend at a Master Gardener class who introduced her to QHHT, and soon after had her first session.
 Completely amazed by this experience, she took the signs seriously and began her spiritual journey.
 She loved her job but decided that she was needing to do something more meaningful.

-With her love for all of the people she has met along the way, nature, and animals, she is planning to assist all in healing through the QHHT process.
+With her love for all of the people and animals she has met on the way, along with her love of nature, she is planning to assist all in healing through the QHHT process and Emotion Code.
 “Who am I,” you ask?
 I searched deep within myself to find the answer.
-I am a soul that gives love with all my heart and wishes to support people in healing and finding their true self and purpose.
-I love everything about this beautiful planet we live in, as you can see through my work and my photography on this website.”
+I am a soul that is pure heart and wishes to support people in healing and discovering their true-self and purpose.
+I love everything about this beautiful planet we live in, as you can see through my work and my photography on this website and my photography site.
+Love and Happy Trails!”
+Branding Images Photography

 Contact me now to set up a free 30 minute consultation.
 I will call you as soon as I am available.
 This is a great time to ask all of your questions about the process and decide which method is best for you.